Ans155/StockBot/README.md

-# StockBot : Your Personal Investment Assistant
+# StockBot : Your Personal Financial Assistant

 StockBot is an intelligent chatbot designed to provide accurate answers related to stock market queries.
 Built on the Retrieval Augmented Generation (RAG) structure, StockBot leverages the power of two cutting-edge language models: Gemini Pro and Llama-2-7B.
 With its vast knowledge base encompassing PDFs and documents, StockBot delivers precise responses to user inquiries, making it an indispensable tool for investors and traders alike.